prince-ph0en1x/prince-ph0en1x.github.io/pages/musings.md

 science; god is an added burden, a deviation from Occam's razor.

 T: I would argue that god is Occam's razor.
 Believing in an omnipotent god resolves all problems.
 But, let's keep that aside for a while and assume that god is not necessary.
 But so is mayonnaise.
 But mayonnaise exists.
-There are no many things that you do not believe is necessary, or do not even know that it exist - but in reality, they do exist.
+There are so many things that you do not believe is necessary, or do not even know that it exist - but in reality, they do exist.
 How does that change the reality of its existance.

-A: Yes, I do not know that mayonnaise brand americans use; that does not refute its existance.
+A: Yes, I do not know what mayonnaise brands americans use; that does not refute its existance.
 But, it is possible to totally live without mayonnaise.
 Removing mayonnaise from the equation of human civilization will not threaten the existence of the universe.

 T: Some mayo based dishes would fail to exist then.
 But the non-existance of mayo to you does not mean it doesn't exist.